 Another popular location to visit is the Kona Coffee Living History Farm.
-It was first owned by Henry Nicholas Greenwell in 1870’s, then operated by Japanese coffee farmer Daisaku Uchida from 1913.
-Guests can explore the area by taking self-guided tours through the coffee orchard, the coffee mill and the farmhouse for a small fee.
+Henry Nicholas Greenwell first started the farm in 1870’s.
+Then coffee farmer Daisaku Uchida operated it from 1913.
+You can take tours of the orchard, mill and the farmhouse for a small fee.

-Kona coffee is considered one of the greatest treasures of Hawaii, and every year in November, Hawaii residents and visitors join together to celebrate the delicious beverage together at the Annual Kona Coffee Cultural Festival in the first two weeks of November.
-This is the oldest food festival in Hawaii, having been celebrated on the Big Island for almost 50 years, providing special events, coffee tastings and historical tours.
-Some of these traditions include: hosting a coffee sampling from over 30 farms, community coffee-picking excursions, coffee making seminars, coffee recipe contest, tours of coffee farms, a coffee tasting competition, a beer, wine and Kona coffee pairing event, coffee quilting show, a Kona coffee labels display, local art walks and even a Miss Kona Coffee Pageant.
-Whatever event guests decide to attend, each day will certainly be infused with a taste of Kona’s finest.
+This is the oldest food festival in Hawaii, having been celebrated on the Big Island for almost 50 years.
+It offers special events, coffee tastings and historical tours.
+Here you can sample coffee from over 30 farms.
+Take community coffee-picking excursions.
+Join coffee making seminars.
+Participate in a coffee recipe contest.
+Or tour coffee farms and many more.
+Plus, there’s even a Miss Kona Coffee Pageant.
+Whatever event guests decide to attend, each day will be infused with a taste of Kona’s finest.

-Devoted coffee lovers should consider adding the Annual Kona Coffee Cultural Festival as one of their memorable activities while on vacation in Hawaii.
+Devoted coffee lovers should consider adding the Annual Kona Coffee Cultural Festival.
+It can be one of the most memorable activities while on vacation on the Big Island.